trholmes/YETI2021/README.md

-# Year End Technical Challenge 2021
+# Year-End Tournament of Imagination (YETI) Challenge 2021

-Welcome to our first Year End Technical Challenge!
+Welcome to our first Year-End Tournament of Imagination (YETI) Challenge!

 We'll have five days of code-related challenges, starting on December 13 and ending on December 17.
-The winner will get bragging rights for a year, their name on the YETC Plaque, and a cash prize.
+Challenges will be related to algorithms and data-handling, and each can be accomplished in <50 lines of code.
+The winner will get bragging rights for a year, their name on the YETI Plaque, and a cash prize.

-Each day's challenge will build off the previous days.
-You'll receive the instructions for the day's challenge in the #YETC channel of the department-wide Slack.
+Each day's challenge will build off the previous days, and instructions will appear in this repository.
+Additional information may be found in the #yeti channel of the department-wide Slack.

+Any graduate student or undergraduate major in the Department of Physics and Astronomy at UTK can participate.
+If you are in a research position, please check with your advisor before participating.

 To get started, you'll fork this repository.
-You must write any software you use, and put it in your fork.
-In the end you'll be asked to submit a pull request with the code you used to solve the challenges.
-Anyone who completes the challenge on the last day will be in the running -- among those people, the one with the best code will win.
-If no one finishes on the first day, the first person to submit will be the winner.
+You must write any software you use, and put it in your fork in a dedicated folder for that day.
+Any programming language is acceptable.
+In the end, you'll be asked to submit a pull request to the upstream repository using special instructions that you'll receive in due time.
+Anyone who completes the challenge on the last day (before 11:59pm) will be in the running -- among those people, the one with the best code as judged by the organizers will win.
+If no one finishes on that day, the first person to correctly submit will be the winner.

 Good luck!